Welcome

 Left to right: Old Akkadian delivery of goats (NBC 6861), Babylonian duck weight (YBC 2262), Old Babylonian mask (YBC 2238).

-The Collection holds some 40,000 items, incuding cuneiform clay tablets, stamp and cylinder seals, and a range of other materials.
+The Collection holds some 40,000 items, including cuneiform clay tablets, stamp and cylinder seals, and a range of other materials.
 Some of its highlights are the world’s oldest culinary recipes, a mathematical school tablet which approximates the square root of 2, a poem composed by the first named author in world literature, a woman named Enheduana, as well as a manuscript of the Epic of Gilgamesh.
 The Yale Babylonian Collection was founded by 1911 by Albert T. Clay with support from the New York financier J. P. Morgan.
 The Collection joined the Yale Peabody Museum in 2017.
 It is located on the 3rd floor of the Sterling Memorial Library.